duganchen/lasttagger/README.md

 The Last Tagger is a Last.fm-backed album tagger.

 Use it to prepare an already-tagged collection for use with Last.fm-enabled software.
-It will write the relevant tag subset: album, artist, album artist, track number and their corresponding mbid tags.
+It will write the relevant tag subset`&mdash;`album, artist, album artist, track number and their corresponding mbid tags`&mdash;`to the values that last.fm expects.

 Dependencies
 ------------